Current Pilot Projects

 Caring for Caregivers; Intervention to Improve Dementia Caregiver Self-Care – Tatiana Sadak

-Perceived caregiving role strain, independent of actual caregiving demands, may be one of the primary determinants of negative caregiver outcomes, decreased quality of life and increased all-cause mortality.
-Engagement in self-care behaviors mitigates perceptions of caregiver strain and improves caregiver outcomes (eg. depression, anxiety).
-Therefore, self-care behaviors are crucial, potentially lifesaving intervention targets for dementia caregivers.
-Although successful interventions exist for improving individual self-care behaviors, progress in research is limited by the absence of measures of self-care as a dynamic, multi-domain comprehensive construct.
-To bridge this gap, we recently developed and validated “Managing Your Own Wellness” the first comprehensive measure that captures dementia caregiver self-care behaviors from day-to-day and during periods of caregiving crisis; and have used this measure to frame a study of dementia caregiver resilience.
-The goal of this proposal is to pilot test and culturally tailor an intervention to enhance self-care behaviors.
-This work will lay foundations for a new generation of caregiver interventions that address the full scope of caregiver self-care needs and will guide the development of an R01 proposal (PA-17-062, Win.
-2020).
+Sadak’s team recently developed and validated “Managing Your Own Wellness” the first comprehensive measure that captures dementia caregiver self-care behaviors from day-to-day and during periods of caregiving crisis; and has used this measure to frame a study of dementia caregiver resilience.
+The goal of this project is to pilot test and culturally tailor an intervention to enhance self-care behaviors.
+This work will lay foundations for a new generation of caregiver interventions that address the full scope of caregiver self-care needs.